mittelmark/microemacs/README.md

 To build switch into the src directory and then run the Makefile for your plaform.
 On my Linux machine I did:

 ```
-make -f linux26.gmk
+cd src && make -f linux32gcc.gmk
 ```

+Which  then  produces  in the  folder  .linux32gcc-release-mecw  the  required executable.

 You can as well cross compile on a Linux system for Windows assuming that you have installed on your Linux system the mingw32 gcc compiler and the required tools.
 The you can do this:

 ```
-mingw32-make -f mingw32.gmk
+cd src && make -f win32mingw.mak CC=i686-w64-mingw32-gcc RC=i686-w64-mingw32-windres
+cd src && make -f win32mingw.mak CC=i686-w64-mingw32-gcc RC=i686-w64-mingw32-windres BTYP=c
 ```

+Which  then  produces  in the  folder  .win32mingw-release-mew  and -mec the  required executables.

-This should produce an executable me32.exe.
-If you place the file zlib1.dll in the same folder as the executable that file should be run using wine directly on a Linux system.
+If you place the file zlib1.dll and eventuall the file dssp-0.dll in the same folder as the executable that file should be run using wine directly on a Linux system.
 To check the executuable on Linux using wine you do something like this:

 ```
-MEPATH=Z:/home/username/workspace/microemacs/jasspa/macros wine ~/path/to/me32.exe
+MEPATH=Z:/home/username/workspace/microemacs/jasspa/macros wine ~/path/to/mew32.exe
 ```

 You can as well create an alias to shorten the command line.